-IAS 19 requires actuarial valuation methods to be developed to estimate the enterprise's obligation for such benefits.
-Accordingly, the following actuarial assumptions were used in the calculation of the total liability as at 31 December 2018 and 31 December 2017:
+IAS 19 requires actuarial valuation methods to be developed to estimate the enterprise's obligation under defined benefit plans.
+The provision has been calculated by estimating the present value of the future probable obligation of the Company arising from the retirement of the employees using statistical valuation.
 Accordingly the following financial and demographical actuarial assumptions were used in the calculations of the provision:

-31 December 2018 31 December 2017
+31 December 2019 31 December 2018

-Discount rate (%) 5.65 4.95
+Discount rate (%) 4.67 5.65

-Estimated severance pay entitlement rate (%) 93.78 91.58
+Estimated severance pay entitlement rate (%) 94.67 93.78

 The principal assumption is that the maximum liability for each year service will increase in line with inflation.
-As the maximum liability is revised semi-annually the maximum amount of TL 6,017.60 (in full "TL" amount) which is effective as of 1 January 2019 has been taken into consideration in calculating the provision for employment termination benefits of the Company.
+As the maximum liability is revised semi-annually the maximum amount of TL 6,730.15 (1 January 2018: 6,017.60) (in full "TL" amount) which is effective as of 1 January 2019 has been taken into consideration in calculating the provision for employment termination benefits of the Company.